Menu

 • What age are they when the policy is going to be taken out?

-• Do they need critical illness and / or terminal illness cover
+• Do they need critical illness and/or terminal illness cover

 How Do you Compare Partnership Protection Quotes?

-The best way to compare quotes is to use an independent broker that has relationships with multiple insurance providers.
-Unlike going to an insurer directly who will only show you their products, independent brokers can offer quotes from the whole market, allowing you to choose a policy that best aligns with your partnership’s circumstances.
+Unlike going to an insurer directly, which will only show you their products, independent brokers can offer quotes from the whole market, allowing you to choose a policy that best suits your partnership’s circumstances.

 Different Types of Life Cover

-When selecting life cover as part of your partnership protection, you should be aware of different types of cover that are available, and include the following:
+When selecting life cover as part of your partnership protection, you should be aware of different types of cover that are available and include the following:

 Increasing life insurance cover

-Over the term of the policy, the cash lump sum increases in tandem with the UK government’s consumer price index (CPI), which is an inflation benchmark.
-Where there are periods of no inflation, the size of the payout remains unchanged, and the monthly premiums stay the same.
+Over the policy’s term, the cash lump sum increases in tandem with the UK government’s consumer price index (CPI), which is an inflation benchmark.

 Decreasing life insurance cover